Naming conventions of the International Phonetic Alphabet: Letters with extra lines, curls and serifs

 When the tail loops over itself, it's called curly: ʝ curly-tail j, ɕ curly-tail c.

 There are also a few unique modifications: ɬ belted l, ɞ closed reversed epsilon (there was once also a ɷ closed omega), ɰ right-leg turned m, ɺ turned long-leg r (there was once also a long-leg r), ǁ double pipe, and the obsolete ʗ stretched c.

 Several non-English letters have traditional names: ç c cedilla, ð eth (also spelled edh), ŋ engma or eng, ə schwa (also spelled shwa), ǃ exclamation mark, ǀ pipe.

 Other symbols are unique to the IPA, and have developed their own quirky names: ɾ fish-hook r, ɤ ram's horns, ʘ bull's eye, ʃ esh (apparently never 'stretched s'), ʒ ezh (sometimes confused with yogh), ɧ hook-top heng.

 The ʔ is usually called by the sound it represents, glottal stop.
 This is not normally a problem, because this symbol is seldom used to represent anything else.
-However, to specify the symbol itself, it is sometimes called a gelded question mark.
+However, to specify the symbol itself, it is sometimes unofficially called a gelded question mark.
 This latter name is derived from its original form as a dotless question mark in a fashion reminiscent of gelding.